The humble debit card is one of the most vital tools in unlocking your teen’s financial independence.

 The upside of a prepaid debit card is that you can’t be charged overdraft fees.
 If you’re at risk of overspending your account, the card transaction will simply be declined.

-What to Do Before Getting a Debit Card for Kids
+What to Do Before Getting a Debit Card for Teens

-Take these things into consideration before opening a debit card for your child:
+Take these things into consideration before opening a debit card for your teenager:

 - Major card networks.
-One of the best cards for your child to use is one backed by a major credit card network.
-Companies like Amex, Mastercard, Visa, or Discover.
-This means your child can use the card as a debit or credit when needed.
+The best cards for your child will be backed by a major credit card network—companies like Amex, Mastercard, Visa, and Discover.
+This will allow your teenager to use the card as credit or debit at a wide variety of locations.

-- Parental Controls.
-An online account that not only lets you see where cash flows and when it changes hands, but also lets you monitor your child’s spending habits is a smart investment for both security purposes and to teach them strong money management skills.
+- Parental controls.
+An online account that not only lets you see where cash flows and when it changes hands, but also lets you monitor your child’s spending habits, is a smart investment for both security purposes and the ability to teach your teen strong money management skills.

 - Prepaid card.
-To start, you may want to consider a prepaid debit card.
+To start, you might want to consider a prepaid debit card.
 You can also tie a new card to your existing accounts as another authorized user.
-The new card will access those accounts as your child spends.
+The new card will access those accounts as your teen spends.

 - Credit scores.
-There are various ways to load money onto a debit card for kids.
-For example, you could purchase a convertible credit card for kids and put the money that they want into it; however, make sure you pay off your balance every month in order to avoid interest charges.
-Not paying off your monthly balance might be bad for your own credit score.
+There are various ways to load money onto a debit card for teens.
+For example, you could purchase a convertible credit card for kids and put the money that your teen wants into it; however, make sure you pay off your balance every month to avoid interest charges.
+(Not to mention, not paying off your monthly balance might be bad for your own credit score.)

 Banks and credit unions have different policies about the minimum age required for an account holder to open an account and have a connected debit card issued.